The California Raptor Center is open to the public.

 If you have tested positive for COVID-19 within the past 10 days or have symptoms of COVID-19 (not related to a chronic condition), please do not visit the California Raptor Center.

-Sick, injured, and orphaned birds of prey can be dropped off at the UC Davis Veterinary Medical Teaching Hospital between 8 am and 5 pm.
+Sick, injured, and orphaned birds of prey can be dropped off at the California Raptor Center during working hours (9 am to 4 pm, Monday through Friday; 9 am to 12 pm Saturday; closed Sundays and university holidays) or at the UC Davis Veterinary Medical Teaching Hospital between 8 am and 5 pm.

 If you have found a bird of prey: